NeonHo/CSMLNotebook/Machine Learning/Chapter 12 Ensemble Models/Ensemble Models.md

 If the trees are shallow, they are with low bias and high variance.
 To avoid over-fitting, bagging is applied on them.

-Random Forest is a typical bagging method, but the only
+Random Forest is a typical bagging method, but there is an extra trick.
+The trick is that the bootstrap is not only used to generate subsets from the whole dataset, but also used to sample over features.

+The reason of sampling over features is as same as the bootstrap over dataset, if we only use the same set of features,